Tessellation codes: encoded quantum gates by geometric rotation: Group Structure

 Regular triangle tessellations of two-dimensional surfaces are characterized by three positive integers $\{p,q,r\}$, which represent three internal angles $\{\frac{2\pi}{p}, \frac{2\pi}{q}, \frac{2\pi}{r}\}$ of the unit triangle.
 These three integers also determine the symmetry group of the tesselation, known as the triangle group.
 A triangle group \cite{magnus1974noneuclidean} has three generators which are reflections along each edge of a triangle, labeled by their corresponding edges as $f_a$, $f_b$, $f_c$.
-We denote the triangle group of the tessellation $\{p,q,r\}$ as $\Delta (p,q,r)$.
-Its presentation is
+We denote the triangle group associated with the tessellation $\{p,q,r\}$ as $\Delta (p,q,r)$ with the presentation,

 An index-$2$ subgroup is called the proper triangle group, denoted as $\Bar{\Delta}(p,q,r)$.
 Its elements are products of even numbers of reflection generators.
 By redefining $r_A\equiv f_b f_c$, $r_B\equiv f_c f_a$, $r_C\equiv f_a f_b=(r_A r_B)^{-1}$, the presentation of the proper triangle group can be written as